 So can connected technology come to the rescue?
-We've tracked down the very latest in sleep inducing technology - and even tested five sleep tracking devices first hand that promise to make your nights longer, mornings easier and even tackle snoring partners.
+We've tracked down the very latest in sleep technology - and even tested five sleep tracking devices first hand that promise to make your nights longer, mornings easier and even tackle snoring partners.
 These are the sleep trackers that made the cut.

 The visible part of the system is a strange-looking beside lamp that monitors your sleeping environment (noise pollution and temperature) while soothing you with new age sounds and gentle, slowly fluctuating light patterns.
 Meanwhile, a thin sensor pad under the mattress monitors your sleep patterns throughout the night and sends all the data it collects – heart rate, motion and respiration – to the bedside lamp device which then calculates the most efficient time to gently rouse you from slumber.
-It also helps you fall asleep, emitting a red glow and playing your choice of music or radio station - both of which gradually fade out
+It also helps you fall asleep by emitting a red glow and playing your choice of music or radio station - both of which gradually fade out.

 Essential reading: Sleep monitors explained - rest longer and feel better